 To make sure we handle things properly, we’re going to get to know you a little bit through some meetings and have some phone calls and emails to get to know you and to fully understand the project to avoid problems and panics later on in the process.
 This page has an outline of the process that will help you know what to expect and prepare as we proceed together.

 If you’d like to prepare, you can see some of the main questions by clicking here.
 Prior to that meeting, it’s important that we have a rough budget range to help configure the project properly and prepare things on our end.
 If you’re wondering why we don’t just give a quick bid for your project, read our reflections on video pricing.

 We have our meeting.

-Based on the information from the meeting, boom sends a few options for the project.
+Based on the information from the meeting, we’ll give a few options for the project.

 We send over the final project agreement with all its known details.
 You love it.